Skip to main content

 Eviction upends the lives of people who are housed and want to keep their home, but are forced to leave by a legal process.
 Evictions can create enormous stress, health issues, and lasting legal and housing problems.
 When we represent tenants, we make sure they have due process in the eviction process.

-As a social determinate of health, “evictions are considered by experts to be among the most deleterious sources of housing instability in that they often come about suddenly, create extreme financial strain and stress, and carry lasting legal consequences that can preclude families from accessing quality, affordable housing in the future.”
+As a social determinant of health, “evictions are considered by experts to be among the most deleterious sources of housing instability in that they often come about suddenly, create extreme financial strain and stress, and carry lasting legal consequences that can preclude families from accessing quality, affordable housing in the future.”
 Source: Jacky M. Jennings, PhD, MPH and Kathryn M. Leifheit, MSPH